The Early Mac Clones

-The Atari ST line was created by Jack Tramiel, former head of Commodore, with the goal of creating the "next Commodore 64," probably the most popular computer of the late 80s.
-The 1040ST was the first 1 MB personal computer and a real temptation to those who wanted a Mac or Amiga - but didn't have enough money.
+The 1040ST (right) was the first personal computer to ship with 1 MB of memory, making it a real temptation to those who wanted a Mac or Amiga but didn’t have enough money.
 (I wish I still had my mid-80s issues of Byte and Compute! for more details.
 At the time, a lot of us believed these would become the next C-64.)

 David Small later developed the Spectre 128 and 128/GCR.
 These allowed the Atari ST to use Mac Plus ROMs.
 The GCR version included support for Mac floppies, making Transporter One unnecessary.
 (See Spectre GCR and Other Gadgets Small for more information on the Spectre.)

-And if you wanted a laptop Mac, the Atari Stacy ($1,495-1,995) offered it, complete with a 600x400 pixel backlit supertwist LCD display.
+And if you wanted a laptop Mac, the Atari STacy ($1,495-1,995) offered it, complete with a 600 x 400 pixel backlit supertwist LCD display.
 The fifteen pound weight was comparable to the faster $6,500 Macintosh Portable, which was released at about the same time.
 (Details on Stacy from MacUser, October 1989.)

-Details, 520ST
+Details, Atari 520ST

 - announced 1985.01 at US$800 with monochrome monitor, reached market third quarter